Sometimes a good Spanish movie is just what you need in class.

 Buen día, Ramón (PG-13, 2h)

-A Mexican boy who has made various attempts to cross the border, ends up traveling to Germany instead.
+A young Mexican boy who has made various attempts to cross the border, ends up traveling to Germany instead.
 In his struggle to survive, he meets an elderly woman and begins an unlikely friendship.
 (Preview for sexual content.)

 Themes: Immigration, friendship.